Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 # KeyboardBinder

-This class provides the option to change the bind of the specified button.
+This class allows you to modify the bindings of the specified keys.
+All bindings are stored in the `BoundedKeys` property.

+> [!NOTE]
+> This class works with a single context.
+Therefore, all your objects of this class have the same state.

 ## Change the button bind

+To change the bind of a button, all you need to do is call the `Bind()` method.
+This method always works, even if a bind already exists, it will just change it to a new one.

 ```c#
 var keyboardBinder = new KeyboardBinder();